thomas-institut/datatable/README.md

 [![License](https://poser.pugx.org/rafaelnajera/datatable/license)](https://packagist.org/packages/rafaelnajera/datatable)

 An abstraction of an SQL-like table made out of rows with an unique integer id as its key.
-The package provides in-memory and MySQL implementation.
+The package provides in-memory and MySQL implementations.

 ## Installation